microsoft/Dynamics-365-Fraud-Protection-Samples/eCommerce platforms/Adobe Magento/README.md

       ![Clear Magento cache](docs/10.clearcache.png)

+   1. Logout of the admin account and log back in or you may receive an error when saving the configuration in the next step.

    1. Navigate to **System -> Configuration** and configure Dynamics 365 Fraud Protection:
       1. **Purchase Assessment Type** – select Protect or Evaluate
       1. **Client ID** - Client ID created for authentication.